 That’s why I recommend you look for a product with around 10-12 strains.

 The 2 most important groups of bacteria are Lactobacillus and Bifidobacterium.
-So making sure you choose a product with strains from these 2 groups is crucial, eg lactobacillus acidophilus.
+So making sure you choose a product with strains from these 2 groups is crucial, eg L Acidophilus.

 After receiving hundreds of requests from Goodbye Leaky Gut readers, my research team at Essential Stacks and I decided to develop a next generation probiotic-prebiotic complex that ticks all the boxes above.

-And the good news is that after months of research and development it is finally available here.
+And the good news is that after months of research and development it is our probiotic is finally available here.